sequiturs/bookshelf-advanced-serialization/README.md

 The serialization result returned by `toJSON` is determined by:

 1. evaluating the access permissions of the recipient to determine the maximum extent of the recipient's visibility into a model,
-2. optionally removing properties that it's not necessary to return in light of the application context in which serialization is being performed,
+2. optionally removing properties that it's not necessary to return given the application context in which serialization is being performed,
 3. optionally loading relations on the model (or on the model's relations, recursively to any depth) before serializing.

 1\. is accomplished using three parts:
-- an `accessor` property set on a model instance,
+- an `accessor` value set on a model instance,
 - a `roleDeterminer` method set on the model class, and
-- a `rolesToVisibleFields` dictionary set on the model class.
+- a `rolesToVisibleFields` object set on the model class.

 `accessor` represents who is accessing the model; this is the recipient of the serialization result. `roleDeterminer` is a function for determining the role of the `accessor` in relation to the model instance.
-When you call `toJSON`, `roleDeterminer` is invoked, with the `accessor` passed as an argument. `rolesToVisibleFields` is an object that maps a role to a list of properties (i.e. in Bookshelf terminology, attributes and relations) that should be visible to someone with that role.
+When you call `toJSON`, `roleDeterminer` is invoked, with the `accessor` passed as an argument. `rolesToVisibleFields` is an object that maps a role to a list of properties that should be visible to someone with that role.

 2\. is accomplished using two parts:
 - a `contextSpecificVisibleFields` object provided on the `options` object passed to `toJSON`
 - an optional `evaluator` function also provided on the `options` object

 `contextSpecificVisibleFields` indexes lists of the properties of a model that should be visible in light of the application context.
-These lists are indexed first by models' `tableName`, which allows for specifying context-specific visible properties for all models of a certain type.
+These lists are indexed first by models' `tableName`, which allows for easily specifying context-specific visible properties for all models of a certain type.
 (We use `tableName` because this is the only identifier Bookshelf provides for identifying a model's type.)
 If you want fine-grained control over designating context beyond simply by model type, you can provide an `evaluator` function, which is invoked when you call `toJSON`, and which by default is passed the model's `tableName`, [`_accessedAsRelationChain`](#_accessedAsRelationChain), and `id` properties as arguments.
 (You can override this default behavior and pass custom arguments to `evaluator`, by passing your own `getEvaluatorArguments` function when registering this plugin.)
 The designation returned by `evaluator` will be used to lookup the list of context-specific visible properties, inside `contextSpecificVisibleFields[tableName]`.

 3\. is accomplished using two parts:
 - an `ensureRelationsLoaded` object provided on the `options` object passed to `toJSON`
 - an optional `evaluator` function also provided on the `options` object.
 This is the same `evaluator` as in 2\.

-`ensureRelationsLoaded` works analogously to `contextSpecificVisibleFields`, except the lists are the names of relations that should be loaded on the model prior to serialization.
+`ensureRelationsLoaded` works analogously to `contextSpecificVisibleFields`, except the lists contain the names of relations that should be loaded on the model prior to serialization, rather than context-specific visible properties.

 ### Installation